-If a dental cleaning doesn’t take care of gum disease, we use a treatment called scaling and root planing.
+If a regular dental cleaning doesn’t take care of it, we can use a treatment called scaling and root planing.
 We will deep clean your teeth and their roots, then smooth your roots to help prevent bacteria from collecting underneath your gumline.
 To ensure you feel no discomfort, we can numb the area with anesthesia.

-If scaling and root planning isn’t enough to take care of the problem, we can use a soft-tissue laser to gently sanitize periodontal pockets.
+If scaling and root planing aren’t enough to take care of your gum disease, we can use a soft-tissue laser to gently sanitize periodontal pockets.
 This procedure promotes healing and eliminates the cause of the infection without the pain and hassle of surgical procedures with a scalpel.

 Advantages of laser dentistry over traditional surgical treatments include: